NuFast-Earth: Efficient Atmospheric, Solar, and Supernova Neutrino Propagation Through the Earth: Code Usage

 \section{Code Usage}

 For details of using the code, see the user's guide on github \cite{nufast-earth-github}.
-We do provide one minimal working example for atmospheric neutrinos here:

-After the calculations are done, the user will likely be interested in changing some parameters such as oscillation parameters, the production height in the atmosphere, or details about the Earth density model.
+We do provide one minimal working example for atmospheric neutrinos here:\\ After the calculations are done, the user will likely be interested in changing some parameters such as oscillation parameters, the production height in the atmosphere, or details about the Earth density model.
 One of the key advantages of the algorithm described here and the implementation in the code is that certain parameters are considered ``fast'' for which minimal recomputations are required, while others require recomputing the entire trajectory through the Earth.
 The following parameters are ``fast'':

-Any set of nested loops over a set of parameters that contains one or more of these three parameters should have these parameters on the innermost loops.
+Any set of nested loops over a set of parameters that contains one or more of these four parameters should have these parameters on the innermost loops.